-I am getting ready to go on another church tour.
+I am getting ready to go on a church tour.
 I am taking some of my key leaders from my Kids Ministry with me.
 We will drive for about 8 hours one direction, do a little shopping in the US (something Canadians get quite excited about), and spend time attending various classes & services at the church we will be visiting.
 We will spend time together in the vehicles and get to know each other in the process.
 We will ask a million questions to our gracious hosts (aka Kids Ministry Staff & Volunteers) .
 We will come home with our brains ready to explode from all that we saw, heard & experienced.

 The Student Center at Northview Church in Carmel, Indiana was amazing!
 They had a separate building for their student ministries.
 This area was done in a surfing theme and it looked really great!
 Scroll through the photos above to see what we saw on our church tour at Northview.